-- G6.5 The minimum entrance requirements for registration on a taught postgraduate programme are: - a) a Second Class Honours degree of a UK university or equivalent overseas qualification obtained after at least three years study or - b) a Masters degree of the Royal College of Art or - c) a registrable qualification appropriate to the programme awarded by a UK university in Medicine or Dentistry, or equivalent overseas qualification appropriate to the programme or - d) a professional or other qualification obtained by a formal examination and approved by the Faculty in consultation with the Director of Students and Education (or nominee).
+- G6.5 The minimum entrance requirements for registration on a taught postgraduate programme are: - a. a Second Class Honours degree of a UK university or equivalent overseas qualification obtained after at least three years study, or - b. a Masters degree of the Royal College of Art, or - c. a registrable qualification appropriate to the programme awarded by a UK university in Medicine or Dentistry, or equivalent overseas qualification appropriate to the programme, or - d. a professional or other qualification obtained by a formal examination and approved by the Faculty in consultation with the Director of Students and Education (or nominee). - G6.6 Provided that the Admissions Service and the relevant department are in agreement, applicants who do not meet the minimum requirements stated above may be admitted if they hold an alternative qualification of an equivalent or higher level, experience which satisfies the Faculty that the applicant can follow and complete the programme or satisfies the Faculty in any qualifying examination or other condition, including a qualifying period of study, required by the Faculty.
+In the event of disagreement, the Vice-Principal (Education), or nominee, will make the final decision.